NatureHot SpringsSky Lagoon vs Blue Lagoon: A Comparison

 Sky Lagoon

 Sky Lagoon is all about blending into nature.
-With its stunning Infinity Edge Pool that looks like it’s melting into the ocean and its cozy turf house design, you’ll feel like you’re truly part of Iceland’s natural beauty.
+With its stunning Infinity Edge Pool, which looks like it’s melting into the ocean, and cozy turf house design, you’ll feel like you’re truly part of Iceland’s natural beauty.
 The view from the Sauna with Ocean View is the kind of memory that sticks with you, and the whole experience feels intimate and connected to the landscape.

 Blue Lagoon